 The most common (and arguably the cutest) upcycle for the Gousto box is the pet house.
 A great for your furry friends to share the Gousto love.
 You could even add a lick of paint for a personalised design if your favourite feline or precious pooch prefers the finer things in life.
 Here are some of our favourite pet dens to spark your creativity…

 Although the plastic food packaging can be recycled, it often has another use in it before fulfilling its destiny of ending up in the recycling bin.
 You’ll find it so easy to give these small plastic pots a function beyond what they were originally meant for, creating items you simply can’t live without, without too much expense, and without too much effort.

 The plastic tubs containing sauces like mustards, clotted cream, and tomato paste can be re-used easily as children’s craft accessories.
 Pour paint, glue or water in them to help with the next big project!
 Keep a few empty so they can mix their own colours and watch them combine colours to create vibrant purples and murky, puddle water, browns.

 Forget expensive gaming consoles, remote control cars and dollhouses, a cardboard box is the ultimate toy.
 Yes, it’s simple.
 Yes, it’s plain, but that’s what makes it special.
 Now, we wouldn’t recommend wrapping an empty box for your daughter on Christmas morning or presenting one to your son on his birthday – we’re not completely crazy.
-But we are definitely firm believers that the simple joy of letting your childlike imagination run wild and transforming your Gousto box into a robot costume, an aeroplane, a sailboat or pretty much anything else with your kids is one of the best ways to spend an afternoon.
+But we are definitely firm believers that the simple joy of letting your childlike imagination run wild and transforming your Gousto box into a robot costume, an aeroplane, or a sailboat with your kids is one of the best ways to spend an afternoon.

 Here are a few ideas of how to keep your little ones amused with minimal mess and a whole lot of fun!